tombouctou/confi/mongo/dotnet/article/index.md

 ## Building the Foundation: Mapping BsonDocument to Configuration

+First thing we'll need to do is to create our database model and find a way to fill the configuration from it.
+We'll install `Persic.Mongo` package, which includes `Mongo.Driver`, but comes with a few helpful extensions on top:

 ```sh
 dotnet add package Persic.Mongo
 ```

+To map `BsonDocument` to configuration `Dictionary` we'll need to:

+a.
+Map primitive data structures
+c.
+Map inner documents using the name of the property and `:`
+b.
+Map arrays by appending array property name, `:`, index, and `:` once again

+Here's the code we can end up with:

+> `IMongoRecord<string>` is an interface from `Persic.Mongo`, implementing it will come in handy later

 ```csharp
 public record ConfigurationRecord(string Id, BsonDocument Value) : IMongoRecord<string>